LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Let's start with exploration
 ---------------------

-First let's define a function to use for our straight line.
+First, let's define a function to use for our straight line.

 ```python